dots225/Simple-discord-bot-for-OsuMapMatcher/README.md

 - Add your token / Set your Prefix
 - Go back to cmd and type 'node index.js'
 - Invite link should send in cmd
-- Open the link in broswer and replace the numbers after 'client_id=' to your client ID from your Discord application
 ---
 ### Usage:
 - "{prefix}match <beatmap link or id> <# of beatmaps>" Up to 50 beatmaps can be sent.